-2003-04: Stoner was second in points from a defenseman for the Tri-City Americans (WHL) with 31 on seven goals and 24 assists.
+2003-04: Clayton Stoner was second in points from a defenseman for the Tri-City Americans (WHL) with 31 on seven goals and 24 assists.
 He also led the team in plus/minus rating at +21.
 Named team playoff Co-MVP.
-Drafted by the Wild in the third round, 79th overall.
+Drafted by the Minnesota Wild in the third round, 79th overall, of the 2004 NHL Draft.

-2004-05: Set WHL career-high marks and led Tri-City defensemen in goals with 12 and assists with 34 in 60 games.
-Was second-leading scorer on team and ninth in the WHL for defensemen.
+2004-05: Stoner set WHL career-high marks and led the Tri-City Americans defensemen in goals with 12 and assists with 34 in 60 games.
+He was the second-leading scorer on the team and ninth in the WHL for defensemen.
 Named to Second WHL All-Star Team.

 2006-07: Like many players on the Aeros, Stoner took a step back, and was one of the Wild prospects singled out by GM Doug Risebrough for his disappointing play at the end of the season.
 Missed Wild training with a separated shoulder sustained in the final game of the Traverse City prospects tournament.
 With Houston, scored one goal and had six assists in 65 games and had a plus/minus rating of -9.

-2007-08: Struggled with injuries and played a career-low 56 games.
+2007-08: Stoner struggled with injuries and played a career-low 56 games.
 Suffered a concussion early in the season and missed a few weeks.
 Like the Aeros however, got his game back on track with three goals and 12 assists and a +7 plus/minus rating.